Sinn Fein hails 'new era' as it wins Northern Ireland vote

 Associated Press

+BELFAST, Northern Ireland (AP) — The Irish nationalist party Sinn Fein has won the largest number of seats in the Northern Ireland Assembly for the first time.

-BELFAST, Northern Ireland (AP) — The Irish nationalist party Sinn Fein, which seeks unification with Ireland, hailed a “new era” Saturday for Northern Ireland as it captured the largest number of seats in the Northern Ireland Assembly for the first time in a historic win.
+BELFAST, Northern Ireland (AP) — The Irish nationalist party Sinn Fein hailed a “new era” Saturday for Northern Ireland as it headed toward a historic election win that would make it the largest party in the legislature for the first time.

+With the majority of the Assembly’s 90 seats counted, Sinn Fein, which seeks to unite the north with Ireland, is vying with the Democratic Unionist Party, which has dominated Northern Ireland’s legislature for two decades.
+So far both have 23 seats, but Sinn Fein was widely expected to win the most seats.

-The centrist Alliance Party, which doesn’t identify as either nationalist or unionist, saw huge surge in support and was set to become the other big winner in the vote, claiming 17 seats.
+The centrist Alliance Party, which doesn’t identify as either nationalist or unionist, has seen a huge surge in support and is set to become the other big winner of this year’s local U.K. election, which was held Thursday.
+It has 17 seats so far.

+Sinn Fein is poised to secure the right to the post of first minister in Belfast for the first time since Northern Ireland was formed as a Protestant-majority state in 1921.

-The victory is a milestone for Sinn Fein, which has long been linked to the Irish Republican Army, a paramilitary group that used bombs and bullets to try to take Northern Ireland out of U.K. rule during decades of violence involving Irish republican militants, Protestant Loyalist paramilitaries and the U.K. army and police.
+It’s a milestone for a party long linked to the Irish Republican Army, a paramilitary group that used bombs and bullets to try to take Northern Ireland out of U.K. rule during decades of violence involving Irish republican militants, Protestant Loyalist paramilitaries and the U.K. army and police.

-“Today ushers in a new era,” Sinn Fein vice-president Michelle O’Neill said shortly before the final results were announced.
+“Today ushers in a new era,” Sinn Fein vice-president Michelle O’Neill said Saturday.
 “Irrespective of religious, political or social backgrounds, my commitment is to make politics work.”

-O’Neill stressed that it was imperative for Northern Ireland’s politicians to come together next week to form an Executive — the devolved government of Northern Ireland.
+O’Neill stressed that it was imperative for Northern Ireland’s politicians to come together to form an Executive — the devolved government of Northern Ireland — next week.
 If none can be formed within six months, the administration will collapse, triggering a new election and more uncertainty.

 There is “space in this state for everyone, all of us together,” O’Neill said.
 “There is an urgency to restore an Executive and start putting money back in people’s pockets, to start to fix the health service.
 The people can’t wait.”